 Consumers who wish to end coverage through an FFM can generally terminate it at any time.
 They don't need to wait for an individual market OEP or qualify for an SEP.
 Enrollee-initiated terminations are effective on the date an enrollee requests to terminate coverage or on another prospective date the enrollee selects.
-Keep in mind that terminating coverage will end consumers' health AND dental plans.

 Consumers can terminate coverage in an FFM by logging into their Marketplace account and selecting End (Terminate) All Coverage on the "My Plans and Programs" page.
 Consumers will receive a termination notice from their health plan issuer.
+Consumers enrolled in a stand-alone dental plan (SADP) can terminate this coverage while remaining enrolled in their Marketplace health plan.